fjp/fjp.github.io/_pages/math/linear_algebra/linear-algebra.md

 ## Introduction

 The following sections introduce some topics of linear algebra.
 For more mathematical topics checkout other [![Awesome](https://awesome.re/badge.svg)](/math/) list.
+Linear algebra can be used to describe the manipulation of space through the use of transformation matrices, which is used in computer graphics and robotics.
+It also lets us solve systems of equations.

 ## Vectors